 - Orange: Warning

-Consider what story you are trying to convey with you image and access if the colours and associated symbolism correspond to that narrative.
+Consider what story you are trying to convey with your image and access if the colors and associated symbolism correspond to that narrative.

 Leverage authentic cues